Systematic Orbifold Constructions of Schellekens' Vertex Operator Algebras from Niemeier Lattices: Introduction

 \subsection{Outline}

 The paper is organised as follows: In \autoref{sec:lataut} we review lattice \voa{}s.
 Then we prove some results about automorphism groups of \voa{}s and apply them to lattice \voa{}s.

-In \autoref{sec:orbdimrk} we recall the cyclic orbifold theory for holomorphic \voa{}s developed in \cite{EMS20a,Moe16} and state a dimension formula from \cite{EMS20b,MS19} for central charge $24$.
+In \autoref{sec:orbdimrk} we recall the cyclic orbifold theory for holomorphic \voa{}s developed in \cite{EMS20a,Moe16} and state a dimension formula from \cite{EMS20b,MS23} for central charge $24$.
 We also prove an orbifold rank criterion.

-In \autoref{sec:schellekens} we summarise what is known about the classification of \strathol{} \voa{}s $V$ of central charge $24$ and provide the context, mainly from \cite{Hoe17,MS19}, for the uniform description in this text.
+In \autoref{sec:schellekens} we summarise what is known about the classification of \strathol{} \voa{}s $V$ of central charge $24$ and provide the context, mainly from \cite{Hoe17,MS23}, for the uniform description in this text.

-In \autoref{sec:cons} we systematically define a total of $226$ \good{} automorphisms of the \voa{}s $V_N$ associated with the $24$ Niemeier lattices $N$ and prove that these give orbifold constructions of all $70$ \strathol{} \voa{}s $V$ of central charge $24$ with $V_1\neq\{0\}$.
-We also study some properties of these automorphisms and show that they can be characterised as certain \gdh{}s in the sense of \cite{MS19}.
+In \autoref{sec:cons} we define the notion of a \good{} automorphism of a unimodular lattice \voa{} and prove that all $70$ \strathol{} \voa{}s $V$ of central charge $24$ with $V_1\neq\{0\}$ can be obtained as orbifold constructions from the $24$ Niemeier lattice \voa{}s $V_N$ associated with such automorphisms.
+We also study some properties of these automorphisms, classify them and show that they can be characterised as certain \gdh{}s in the sense of \cite{MS23}.

 In \autoref{sec:uniqueness} we give a uniform proof of the uniqueness of a \strathol{} \voa{} $V$ of central charge $24$ with any given non-zero weight-one Lie algebra $V_1$.